Gallery

 ‘Angel’

 ‘Angel’, is one of a seven sculptors block session.
 All the work of this series (including Angel) were created as an intuitive exploration.
 No concept was held in mind.
 It was a process that was exploring the timber with the chainsaw and creating lines and deeper cuts to excavate inward.
 The form of ‘Angel’ appeared so I developed this.
 Minimal detail and a soft expression was achieved.
-Block size 1015 x 250 x 250.
-Cypress Pine.
-Carved height of ‘Angel’ - 720.
-Mounted onto a metal base at 585 X 335 X 335.
-Overall height of 1600.
+Angel portrays a simple form of an angel with broken wings, in a seated position and head gazing in contemplation.
+Seeking resolution to return back to the angelic

 ‘Drooping Lady’, an intuitive exploration and discovery of exaggerated, elongated human form with an emphasise to allowing the structure and finish to be left as raw as possible.